Become a Crisis Counselor – Education & Licensure Guide

 Becoming a crisis counselor is a little different than the steps to take to become a clinical mental health counselor, substance abuse counselor, or school counselor.
 Read on to learn more about how to become a crisis counselor.

 How to Become a Crisis Counselor

 There are opportunities to be trained as a volunteer crisis counselor.
 The Crisis Text Line explains that people who wish to volunteer to answer texts from people in crisis can be trained to do so in 30 hours.
-Within that time, the prospective volunteer will learn reflective listening, collaborative problem solving, and crisis management.
+Within that time, the prospective volunteer will learn reflective listening, collaborative problem-solving, and crisis management.

-To be a volunteer in this or a similar situation, many times the person just needs to have a desire to help others, regardless of their educational background or employment.
-The Crisis Text Line says that in order to be a volunteer, they require only that prospective volunteers in the United States have a social security number, be at least 18 years old, provide two references, have access to a reliable personal computer and the internet, submit to a background check, and complete the 30-hour training.
+To be a volunteer in this or a similar situation, many times, the person just needs to have a desire to help others, regardless of their educational background or employment.
+The Crisis Text Line says that to be a volunteer, they require only that prospective volunteers in the United States have a social security number, be at least 18 years old, provide two references, have access to a reliable personal computer and the internet, submit to a background check, and complete the 30-hour training.

 This volunteer experience can be invaluable to people who wish to go on to a career as a crisis counselor.
 This training helps an individual stand out when interviewing for jobs or applying to schools.

 Beyond volunteer experience, educational qualifications for someone to earn a degree in crisis counseling generally mean completing a bachelor’s degree in social work, psychology, counseling, education, or some related human service field.

 Those degree programs can easily lead to acceptance in a master’s program for a master’s degree in counseling, in which crisis counseling can often be a focus.